 circuit.
 Thus, high efficiency and an undistorted output signal can be obtained.

 The waveforms in figure 2-12 illustrate the relationship between the collector

 voltage and collector current.
 Notice that collector current (IC) flows for only

 a short time during each cycle.
 While the tank circuit is oscillating (figure 2-11),

 L2 acts as the primary of the transformer and L1 acts as the secondary.
 The signal

 output voltage across L4 is a sine wave.

 Figure 2-12. - Collector current and voltage waveforms of a class C oscillator.

 its frequency stability is not the best possible of all the oscillators, the Hartley

 oscillator can generate a wide range of frequencies and is very easy to tune.
 The

 class a when the output waveform must be of a constant voltage level or of a linear

 waveshape.
 The two versions of this oscillator are the series-fed and the shunt-fed.

 The main difference between the Armstrong and the Hartley oscillators lies in the

 the Hartley oscillator, the coil in the tank circuit is a split inductor.
 Current

 Series-Fed Hartley Oscillator

-One version of a SERIES-FED HARTLEY OSCILLATOR is shown in figure 2-13.
+One version of a Series-FED HARTLEY Oscillator is shown in figure 2-13.
 The tank

 circuit consists of the tapped coil (L1 and L2) and capacitor C2.
-The feedback
+The feedback circuit

-prevents the low dc resistance
+capacitor C1 prevents the low dc resistance

 of L2 from placing a short across the emitter-to-base junction and resistor RE.